spring-projects/spring-petclinic/README.md

 The following items should be installed in your system:

-- Java 25 or newer (full JDK, not a JRE)
+- Java 17 or newer (LTS recommended, full JDK required)
 - [Git command line tool](https://help.github.com/articles/set-up-git)
 - Your preferred IDE
   - Eclipse with the m2e plugin.
 Note: when m2e is available, there is a m2 icon in `Help -> About` dialog.
 If m2e is